VLeads/VLeads/README.md

+My name is Vishal Kumar.
 I am an Aspiring FullStack developer.
 I love doing side-projects and to date have made many of them.
 Please have a look at my [GitHub repositories](https://github.com/vleads?tab=repositories) to know more about them.

+<a href="mailto:leader.vishalkumar@gmail.com">Mail ID</a>

 ### 👀 Some Things About Me
-<li> I’m interested in tech & sports</li>
+<li> ⚡I’m interested in tech & sports</li>
 <li>🖥️ Coding Environment: Dark 🕶️ + Music 🎧</li>
 <li>💬 Favourite Quotes: